EliaDG/Master-Thesis/README.md

 - The original and intermediate data inputs versions I worked with, grouped by source;
 - `final-inputs/` containing the final original dataset, its imputed and hot-one encoded versions, and the corresponding spatial matrices for ther regions under scope;
 - `final-outputs/` containing the R Workspaces with all results of this research;
-- `pictures/` containing .png files I created and used.
+- `pictures/` containing .png files I created and used in the final PDF file.

 Should you have questions, please do not hesitate to contact me at h12039313@s.wu.ac.at :)